Upload Sketch for BiBoard

 Reset the joints' calibration offsets?
 (Y/n):

-If you want to keep the previous joint calibration data, please input 'n'.
+If you want to keep the previous joint calibration data, please send 'n'.

 - Calibrate the Inertial Measurement Unit (IMU)?
 (Y/n):

-Input 'Y' to the question, which means calibrating the MPU6050, i.e. the gyro/accelerometer sensor.
+• Send 'Y' to the question, which means calibrating the IMU, i.e. the gyro/accelerometer sensor.

-Sometimes, the program could halt at the connection stage.
-You can close the serial monitor and reopen it, or press the reset button on BiBoard, to restart the program.
+Sometimes, the program halts at the connection stage.
+To restart it, you can close and reopen the serial monitor or press the reset button on BiBoard.

 The program starts calibration after playing the melody 6 times.